-MUS-200 Fundamentals of Music 3.0 Units / 3.0 hours LEC
+MUS-200 Fundamentals of Music

 This course will focus on notation and primary elements of tonal music.
 It incorporates the following concepts: staff notation in treble and bass clefs, rhythm and meter; basic properties of sound; intervals; diatonic scales and triads; and diatonic chords.
 Development of skills in handwritten notation is expected.
 The course includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.